spagettikod/enpeeem/README.md

 # enpeeem
-Serves a local npm registry with the option to proxy calls to a remote registry if not available locally.
+Serves a local npm registry with the option to proxy calls to a remote registry if packages are not available locally.

 ## Getting started
 Start enpeeem with proxy stashing enabled to proxy requests to a remote npm registry if the request is not found locally.
 Which is the case when starting out.